 Compared to other global gateway cities and existing cultural hubs in the US, the I-90 corridor, and in Europe, South Florida offers comparatively higher yields on investment.

-Assets in Florida markets are performed strongly in 2016, with a 10% gain in the first half.
+Assets in Florida markets performed strongly in 2016, with a 10% gain in the first half.
 Other Florida cities like Orlando, Tampa, and Jacksonville have also been targets due to these higher relative gains.
 In South Florida, Orlando, Tampa, West Palm Beach, and Miami present a wide range of commercial real estate properties and opportunities for positive returns.

 8. Commercial Real Estate Investment Trusts